holokit/holokit-1-sdk/README.md

-#HoloKitSDK v1.0
+#HoloKitSDK v1.0 (iOS Branch)

 HoloKitSDK is to build AR apps for HoloKit.
-Currently, we provide the SDK as Unity package, and it runs on iOS devices that supports ARKit.
+Currently, we provide the SDK as Unity package.

-For Google Tango support, please checkout "tango" branch.
+For Google Tango, please checkout "tango" branch.
+For Apple iOS, please checkout "master" branch.

 For detailed manual, please see [HoloKitSDK Reference Manual](docs/MANUAL.md).